 A career in medical or pharmaceutical sales is a popular choice and it’s easy to see why.
 You have the opportunity to make a genuine difference in people’s lives and the potential to earn a substantial amount of money.

-By choosing a specialization that matches your skills and interests, then building the necessary experience to stand out to employers, you can set yourself up for a long and rewarding career in medical sales.
+By choosing a specialization that matches your skills and interests, then building the necessary experience to stand out to employers, you can set yourself up for a long and rewarding career in sales, medical or otherwise.